-Would you like to learn how to crochet a granny square blanket?
+Welcome to today’s blog post where you’ll learn how to crochet a charming granny square blanket!

 OTHER CROCHET BABY ITEMS

-If you’re making the Paisley baby blanket for a new arrival you might like to check out my other posts for the Bluebell Baby Bonnet and Freya the Frilly Romper
+If you’re making the Paisley baby blanket for a new arrival you might like to check out my other posts for the Ella Baby Cardigan and Fast Baby Booties.

 These free patterns on the blog are quick and easy to work up, and they would make wonderful gifts also.